- Blue-Light-Blocking Glasses

 It’s always easier to fall asleep in a cold room, and you’ll get deeper sleep too.
 Just keep it comfortably cold – don’t freeze your tits off.

 You can take melatonin as a supplement to help you fall asleep faster, and it definitely works – half a pill and I’m out 30 minutes later.
-They’re super affordable on Amazon, and you only need half a pill (I don’t notice any difference between half a pill and a whole pill).
+They’re super affordable on Amazon (affiliate link), and you only need half a pill (I don’t notice any difference between half a pill and a whole pill).

 I prefer to use mine in “emergencies” – eg if I’m way too energetic and don’t think I’ll be able to fall asleep for a while (especially if I have to get up early the next day).
 Rather than wait an hour or two for myself to naturally start feeling tired, I take half a pill and 30 minutes later I’m falling asleep.